Welcome to the School of Computer Science

 If you are thinking about studying at St Andrews, you are very welcome to come and visit us to see for yourself.
 There are visiting days on Wednesdays throughout the year.
 If you are one of our Alumni please visit our Alumni site for alumni stories and more.

-- Congratulations to Long Thai, who successfully defended his thesis today.
-He is pictured with supervisor Dr Adam Barker, Internal examiner Dr John Tho [...]
+- Congratulations to David Castro, who successfully defended his thesis today.
+David’s thesis was supervised by Professor Kevin Hammond.
+He is pic [...]